 In Sweden, “Fika” means to have a break with a friend, sitting down with a coffee and a cake or a cinnamon bun.
 Fika Bakery is the only Swedish bakery in Israel, probably in the whole Middle East – opened in 2017 by a Swede, of course.

 Besides their great coffee, they also offer very typical Swedish cakes and buns.
 I really love their Princess Cake: green marzipan outside, inside cream, jam and sponge cake.
 They even made a rainbow-coloured version for the Gay Parade Day.
 My boyfriend claims the best one is the “Mazarin” – a Swedish almond tart.
 Their classic “Kanelbullar”, or cinnamon buns, is always good with a morning coffee!

-They have three branches – the one in Tushiya 6, Montefiore Neighbourhood is their first, the others are on Dizzengoff 267, Gordon 36 (this one is also open on Saturdays) and on the Shuk at the Tel Aviv Port (Namal) – only the one on Dizzengoff has any places to sit.
+They have four branches – the one in Tushiya 6, Montefiore Neighbourhood is their first, the others are on Dizzengoff 267, Gordon 36 (this one is also open on Saturdays) and on the Shuk at the Tel Aviv Port (Namal) – the ones on Dizzengoff and Gordon also have places to sit.
 Also in the Coffeeshops Cafelix (Shuk Lewinsky) and HOC you can now buy Fika pastries.